 Pros and Cons of Spectrophotometers

-Single-beam spectrophotometers have high sensitivity and throughput and are less complicated and more affordable than other instruments.
-However, they occasionally have drift problems due to the time needed between two events.
+Spectrophotometers have high sensitivity and throughput and are less complicated and more affordable than other solutions.
+Yet, spectrophotometers don't have the same resolution and wavelength accuracy as analytical spectrometers.

-You can fulfill all of your biopharmaceutical needs with solutions from HunterLab.
-For over 65 years, we’ve dedicated ourselves to raising the bar for high-quality instruments and exceeding our customers’ expectations.
+For over 70 years, we’ve dedicated ourselves to raising the bar for high-quality solutions and exceeding our customers’ expectations.

-Browse our color measurement instruments or contact us for more information today!
+Browse our color measurement solutions or contact us for more information today!